codebaiis/wikipedia-scraper/README.md

 ## Web scraping steps
-- inspect and analyze html of page
+- inspect the HTML structure of the web page
-- identify the HTML elements that contain the data you want to extract
+- identify the HTML element(s) that contain the data you want to extract
-- get the HTML content with `requests` library
+- get the HTML content using the `requests` library
-- extract data from the HTML elements with `BeautifulSoup` library
+- extract the data from the HTML element(s) with the `BeautifulSoup` library
-- utilize data in desired manner
+- utilize the data in desired manner

 ## Example URLs